ssmadhavan006/Arduino-Robot-Arm-Control/README.md

-# 🤖 Robot Arm Control using Arduino Uno and Potentiometers
+# 🤖 Robot Arm Control using Arduino Uno

 This project demonstrates how to control a 4-degree-of-freedom robot arm using **Arduino Uno** and **four potentiometers**.
 Each potentiometer adjusts one servo motor.